nerdyrodent/YourChoice/README.md

 # Introduction
-Welcome to a thought experiment in **"Attention Programming"** - aka _"programming by shaping attention fields, stigmergic coordination via context, prompt-as-pattern-that-orients"_.

-Context Engineering is the "what".
-Attention Programming is the "how".

-Remember where you FIRST heard the term ;)

 [Collaboration-OS-v1.txt](older/Collaboration-OS-v1.txt) was my first version of "LLM OS" - an 'operating system' which puts YOU in control of the LLM output.

 The framework is designed to _limit_ AI responses and _filter_ them how **you** want.
 A way to apply a structure to some of the noise. 📢

 Use it with your own collaborations to generate questions perhaps you hadn't considered, for example.
-Ideally, have fun 😄
+Ideally, have fun, play and see what emerges! 😄

+A thought experiment in **"Attention Programming"** - aka _"programming by shaping attention fields, stigmergic coordination via context, prompt-as-pattern-that-orients"_.

+Context Engineering is the "what".
+Attention Programming is the "how".
+Remember where you FIRST heard the term ;)

 After one or two small updates, this then became the - [Dyadic Framework](DyadicFramework-v2.6.24-Base.txt)